getsentry/sentry-docs/src/collections/_documentation/guides/integrate-frontend/generate-first-error.md

 You can create various alert rules per project and let Sentry know when, how, and who you want notified when errors occur in your application. **Alert rules** consist of **Conditions** and **Actions** which are performed once the associated conditions are met.
 Click here to read more about [Alerts](https://docs.sentry.io/workflow/notifications/alerts/).

 By default, each project is created with one initial alert rule, notifying all project team members (via email) the first time a new **issue** is seen.
-This means that the next time the Checkout **error** in our demo app occurs, we will not be notified about it.
+This means that the next time the Checkout **error** occurs, you will not be notified about it.

-In this step, we will create a new Alert rule to notify us **every time** an event occurs even if it's associated with an already existing **issue**.
+In this step, you will create a new Alert rule notifying **every time** an event occurs even if it's associated with an already existing **issue**.

  1. Click on the **cog icon** next to the project name to open the `Project Settings`